 The Rockway Institute relies on private donations and grants for its operations.
 Tax-deductible contributions by check can be made out to Alliant Educational Foundation (specifying Rockway Institute in the memo line or a separate note) and sent to Alliant Educational Foundation, 10455 Pomerado Road, San Diego, CA 92131.

-The Rockway Institute is named in memory of the late Alan Rockway, a pioneering psychologist who helped write and defend the first lesbian and gay employment non-discrimination ordinance to be approved in a major urban area in the U.S.(Dade County, Florida, 1977).
+The Rockway Institute was founded by Dr. Robert-Jay Green during his tenure at CSPP as Distinguished Professor of Clinical Psychology in the PhD program on the San Francisco campus (currently retired).
+The Institute was named in memory of the late Alan Rockway, a pioneering psychologist who helped write and defend the first lesbian and gay employment non-discrimination ordinance to be approved in a major urban area in the U.S.(Dade County, Florida, 1977).
 Passage of this ordinance became a pivotal event in LGBT history because of the widely televised efforts by Anita Bryant, Jerry Falwell, and their anti-gay followers to repeal it.
 He also was one of the founders of Bi-Pol in San Francisco, a group advocating for the equal rights of bisexual people.
 Dr. Rockway started two of the nation’s first LGBT mental health programs—in Miami, Florida, and Berkeley, California.